What is Dynamic NAT in Networking?

 Understanding Dynamic NAT

-In this NAT type, the IP addresses assigned by the ISP are grouped with the access list and the local network is mapped to this list.
-It maps global and private IP addresses exactly.
-And the IP addresses to be converted are mapped to an idle Public IP in this group.
+Static, on the other hand, enters routes manually.
+In dynamic, the IPs allocated by the ISP are grouped with an access list.
+In addition, the local network is mapped to this list.
+In this way, global and private addresses are mapped one-to-one.
+Finally, the IP numbers to be converted are mapped to a vacant Public one.

 How Does It Work?

-The general operation logic of NAT is as follows.
+The general operating logic of the network translation system is as follows.

 NAT Working Principle